 The Washington Department of Fish and Wildlife (WDFW) receives thousands of calls every year from citizens seeking advice on how to deal with unwanted wild animals.
 Although laws give citizens substantive latitude to deal with problems, many are either unwilling or unable to handle human/wildlife conflicts.

 WDFW enlists the help of private citizens who have skills and training in the capture and handling of many wildlife species that commonly generate wildlife complaints.
 Typically these individuals are referred to as Wildlife Control Operators (WCOs), and there are many WCOs throughout the state.
 A WCO must be certified through WDFW and conform to its regulations, but they are not state employees and operate as private entities, setting their own fees.

 Finding a WCO

 To find a Wildlife Control Operator who works in your area, select a county from the list below.
 Please note: some WCOs operate in multiple locations across the state, so an operator may appear in results for multiple counties.
-The "location" section indicates where the WCO is based.

 Find a Wildlife Control Operator near you